frePPLe/frepple/doc/technical-guide/index.rst

 * User interface and scripting, coded in Python for flexibility and agile development.

-* API Framework, for informatio exchange with other applications.

 * Planning engine, coded in C++ for best performance.

 .. toctree::